christopheradams/christopheradams.io/_posts/2016-01-12-fred-benenson.md

 excerpt: "At Kickstarter HQ"
 ---

-Fred Benenson was employee №2 at Kickstarter and is now at Y Combinator.
+Fred Benenson was employee №2 at Kickstarter before moving on to Y Combinator.
 Fred is a long-time friend, copyright activist, and emoji expert.
 (Ilford HP5 Plus 400, Nokton 35mm f/1.2 II, Leica M6)